Eddevinc/AVD-STU-DEMO/Demo01.md

    ![](media/gs03.png)

  5. At last, you will have **Help** tab in which we have listed known issues such as Unable to copy paste, Need credentials and much more.
-In case if you face any of these issues, you can troubleshoot it by following the insturctions given there.
+In case if you face any of these issues, you can troubleshoot it by following the instructions given there.

    	![](media/gs04.png)